 This hotel offers an incredible rooftop infinity pool with a breathtaking view of the city skyline and of the Petronas Twin Towers.

-If you want to learn more about this accommodation check out my blog post with a detailed review and plenty of photos.
+If you want to learn more about this accommodation check out my blog post: The Face Suites Review with a detailed review and plenty of photos.

 Fraser Residence Kuala Lumpur